Change Started

 The conservation of cheetahs in India can serve as a benchmark for other countries looking for wildlife reintroduction.

-It reflects India’s rising interest in global wildlife conservation leadership and demonstrates what’s possible when science, political will, and public engagement align.
+It reflects India’s growing interest in global leadership in wildlife conservation and demonstrates what’s possible when science, political will, and public engagement align.

 Add comment